Griefed/docker-triangulator/README.md

 Creates a Container which runs [maeglin89273's](https://github.com/maeglin89273) [triangulator](https://github.com/maeglin89273/triangulator), with [lsiobase/nginx](https://hub.docker.com/r/lsiobase/nginx) as the base image, as seen on https://javier.xyz/triangulator/.

-The lasiobase/nginx image is a custom base image built with [Alpine linux](https://alpinelinux.org/) and [S6 overlay](https://github.com/just-containers/s6-overlay).
+The lsiobase/nginx image is a custom base image built with [Alpine linux](https://alpinelinux.org/) and [S6 overlay](https://github.com/just-containers/s6-overlay).
-Using this image allows us to use the same user/group ids in the container as on the host, making file transfers much easier.
+Using this image allows us to use the same user/group ids in the container as on the host, making file transfers much easier

 ## Deployment